Wyoming Area School District

 The Wyoming Area School District is a midsized, suburban, public school district that is located in northeastern Luzerne County and southeastern Wyoming County, Pennsylvania.
 It is situated midway between Wilkes-Barre and Scranton.

 One of the 500 public school districts of Pennsylvania, this district is composed of six municipalities: West Pittston, Exeter, Wyoming, West Wyoming, Harding and Falls Township, covering approximately 26 sqmi primarily in Luzerne County.
 According to 2000 federal census data, it served a resident population of 20,386.

-The Wyoming Area School District operates four schools from grades K-12 consisting of the Secondary Center (Grades 7–12) in Exeter, the Tenth Street Elementary School (Grades 1–3) in Wyoming, the John F. Kennedy Elementary School (Kindergarten/Head Start) in Exeter, and the Montgomery Avenue Elementary School (Grades 4–6) in West Pittson.
+The Wyoming Area School District operates four schools from grades K-12 consisting of the Secondary Center (Grades 6–12) in Exeter, the Tenth Street Elementary School, Primary center, (Grades 1–3) in Wyoming, the John F. Kennedy Elementary School, kindergarten center, (Kindergarten) in Exeter, and the Montgomery Avenue Elementary School, Intermediate center, (grades 4–5) in West Pittson.
 Wyoming Area offers a full-day kindergarten.

 History

 In 1966, the school districts of West Pittston, Exeter, Wyoming, and West Wyoming were merged to create the Wyoming Area School District.